cs-uob/COMS10012/exercises/part2/src/app2/index.md

 # A complete application, part 2

-There are no new videos or readings for this workshop - you should instead review anything you need to prepare for the following exercise:
+There are no new videos or readings for this workshop - you should instead review anything you need to prepare for the following exercise.

+You will be able to continue working on the exercise in the following week, as while there are new lectures, there are no new lab exercises.

 ## Exercise